 SonoAlti 2 fits in the audible pocket of most skydiving helmets.
 The speaker should face the jumper's ear as described in the instructional video above.

 The iOS or Android app used to set SonoAlti 2 is called FDS Altis.
 It can be downloaded on Google Play or Apple's App Store.
 First download the app onto your device from the App Store or Google Play.
 Open the app and first carefully read and agree to the Terms of Service.
 At this point you can log in if you have a Wi-Fi signal and an FDS Logbook account, or simply press "Cancel" or "Login as Guest" if you are not using the logbook or out of range of Wi-Fi.
 After this, press and hold the Bluetooth button (the lower button) on SonoAlti 2 until you hear a sound indicating that Bluetooth mode has been turned on .
-Then select SonoAlti 2 and then "CONNECT & SYNC."
+After this, select SonoAlti 2 and then "CONNECT & SYNC."
 Your SonoAlti 2 should appear with its serial number (e.g. FDS SA2 23R6A, where the last five digits are the serial number).
 Select your device and the altimeter will begin to send data to the device.
 A blue light on the altimeter indicates an active connection.
 It generally takes approximately five seconds to transfer the data.
 To set up the altimeter for its first use, click on "Settings" and you will see another menu in which you can set up to five "Presets" as well as "Main" settings at the top that apply to all presets.
 To download data from the altimeter or upload jumps to the cloud, click on "Data Syncing" (this will be greyed out and not available if you do not have an FDS Logbook account or a Wi-Fi signal).
 If you click on "Info," you can check the serial number, battery status, the number of jumps since the internal memory was last reformatted, and the current device firmware version.
 When finished using the app, you can either disconnect on the app and manually power off Bluetooth mode by pressing and holding the Bluetooth button until you hear a sound indicating that Bluetooth mode is off .
 You can also simply let Bluetooth mode automatically time out after two minutes of inactivity.
 The time-out prevents one from accidentally leaving Bluetooth mode on, which drains the battery more quickly and does not register altitude.

 Under "Main" settings, one can adjust the center frequency of all audible alarms.
 Changing this can be useful if you are having trouble hearing the audible alarms or those who find the default center of 4.0 kHz a bit too piercing.
 This will depend on the user's own hearing and preferences, and can also depend on the user's helmet set-up.
 Below this, one can choose whether or not the altimeter logs jumps; this could be useful when loaning the altimeter to another jumper.
 Next, one can activate or deactivate metric mode, which makes it so that the FDS Altis app displays in kilometers per hour and meters.
 SonoAlti 2 also features a travel mode in which it is ensured that the altimeter is not activated in any way; this is also useful as a general battery saving mode.
 The altimeter does not function on a skydive when in travel mode.
 Finally, you can set your next jump number here; this is useful when you first set up your altimeter, or in case you did not use the altimeter on a jump and need to manually adjust the next jump number.

-When one clicks on a preset, you will see a menu with three options, the top of which is "General" settings.
+When one clicks on a preset, you will see a menu with two options, the top of which is "General" settings.
 At the top, one can set a landing zone offset for that particular preset; enter a positive number if your landing zone is higher than your take-off altitude, a negative number of it is lower.
 A custom freefall threshold can be entered below this, which can be useful for wingsuiters and swoopers (e.g. wingsuiters might use something like 30 mph and swoopers 100 mph).
 Below this, one can disable all freefall alarms and alarms below a certain altitude; this is also useful for wingsuiters and swoopers who want to be absolutely sure to hear their canopy alarms below a certain altitude.
 At the bottom, you can set audible alarm volumes for the three different phases of the skydive.
 There are five possible volume levels.

 Under "Alarms," one can set alarms to sound during the three phases of a skydive: ascent, freefall, and canopy.
 Ascent alarms are simply entered as a single altitude, and all alarms on ascent will sound for four seconds.
 Enter a number and press "Insert" with the desired alarm selected.
 You can hear the alarms by selecting them, or listen to them all online here.
 To delete an alarm, hold down on it (Android) or swipe left (iOS).
 Depending on the speed of the aircraft utilized, the lowest alarm that should be used is approximately 1,000 feet for fast aircraft, although altitudes in the hundreds will also work for slower aircraft.
 Freefall and canopy alarms—in contrast to ascent alarms—are set to sound in altitude ranges; we find this to be the most beneficial design for altitude awareness (versus sounding for a number of seconds) because it imparts the user with additional information of when they have exited an altitude window as well as entered it.
 For canopy alarms, we recommend a range of at least 50 feet (e.g. 1,000 to 950 feet); for freefall, at least 500 feet is recommended.
 One should consider one's descent rate when deciding on ranges, keeping in mind, for example, that in normal belly-to-earth freefall we cover 100 feet in only about 1/2 second—a blip.
 We recommend at least two alarms on ascent to verify the altimeter is working and to cross-check with other altimeters for accuracy.
 The number of alarms that can be set for ascent, freefall, and canopy is unlimited.